danwilliams/rustmark/README.md

 The Rustmark repository is designed so that it can be forked, and content added.
 As such, it is best to keep in line with the existing structure and intended usage, to make updates from the upstream repository easier to merge and apply.
+This approach provides the greatest potential for customisation.

-Rustmark presents its core Markdown features as a library, for use in other projects without using the whole application, and there are plans for it to also become useful in a standalone capacity as a binary without having to clone the full repository.
+Rustmark also presents its core Markdown features as a library, for use in other projects without using the whole application, in case you want to build something that needs to use its extended Markdown features.

+It is also useful in a standalone capacity as a binary, without having to clone the full repository.
+This allows for limited customisation (CSS styling, HTML templates, Markdown content, and static assets, but not core logic) but is sufficient for many use cases, and will get you up and running very quickly.
+If this is all you want to do then you can skip the rest of this section and go straight to the [Setup](#setup) section.

 ### Getting started